roberto144/conveyor_blend/README.md

     1. This part was implemented in folder functional files
 3. Calculate the outcome of several recipes of blending in stock_house
 4. Model several checks, for conveyor integrity, volume of material, etc
+5. Model Charging Capacity, and creating also cycle diagrams, considering several types of top charging systems

+## Future Capabilities - Next Steps
+1. Capacity to generate an config file (JSON) to use it as an easy way to get an base setup and share with other people
+2. Capacity to generate basic reports in PDF or word files.
+3. Generate an general cycle diagram to shows to the client the charging capacity.